| Problem | Cause | Correction |

 - Clean

-First determine if the obstruction is on the air cap or fluid tip.
+*To remedy the top, bottom, right, left heavy patterns: First determine if the obstruction is on the air cap or fluid tip.
 Do this by doing a solid test spray.
-Then, move the cap one-half turn and spray another pattern.
+Then, move the cap one-half turn and spray another pattern. - If the fault is reversed, the obstruction is on the air cap. – Clean the cap as previously instructed.

 - If the fault is not reversed, the clogged is on the fluid tip. – Check for a fine burr on the edge of the fluid tip.
 Remove it with #600 wet or dry sandpaper.